BrandonPacewic/LetterMatrixCipher/README.md

 ----

-A PlayFair Cipher invloves creating a 5 x 5 matrix of the alphabet In a PlayFair 'i' and 'j' are interchangable, for this script it is centered around 'i'
+A PlayFair Cipher invloves creating a 5 x 5 matrix of the alphabet\n In a PlayFair 'i' and 'j' are interchangable, for this script it is centered around 'i'

 #### Matrix Example